Mridul047/mycodethesaurus.github.io/_posts/2023-12-16-SpringSecurity.md

 tags: [java,spring security]
 ---

-# Spring Security History :

-Spring Security began as a non-Spring project.
-It's original name was “Acegi Security System for Spring”.

-Originally, it dealt only with authorization and leveraged container-provided authentication.
-Over time due to public demand, the project started gaining traction, as more people started using it and contributing to its continuously growing code base.

-Eventually it became a Spring Framework portfolio project and then later it was rebranded as Spring Security.

-# What is Spring Security ?
+## Spring Security Evolution:

+Originally named the "Acegi Security System for Spring," Spring Security emerged as a standalone project outside the Spring ecosystem.
+Initially focused on authorization and relying on container-provided authentication, its popularity soared over time.
+Driven by public demand and a growing contributor base, it transitioned to become an integral part of the Spring Framework portfolio, eventually rebranded as Spring Security.

+## Understanding Spring Security:

-Spring security is framework which provides highly configurable Authentication & Authorization capabilities for securing spring based applications.
+Spring Security stands as a robust framework offering configurable Authentication and Authorization capabilities for securing Spring-based applications.
+Some key advantages include:

-Some Benefits of using spring security:

-* It's opensource.
+- **Open Source:** Spring Security is an open-source project.

-* Developed on top of spring framework following spring best practices.
+- **Spring Best Practices:** Developed on top of the Spring framework, adhering to its best practices.

-* Provides OOTB support for various Authentication methods such as :
-    1. OpenID
-    2. LDAP
-    3. SAML 2.0
-    4. OAuth 2.0
-    5. Form Authentication
-    6. Database Authentication
-    7. Cert.
-X.509 Authentication
+- **Versatile Authentication:** Out-of-the-box support for various authentication methods, including OpenID, LDAP, SAML 2.0, OAuth 2.0, Form Authentication, Database Authentication, and Cert.
+X.509 Authentication.

-# When to use Spring Security ?
+## When to Leverage Spring Security:

-Some of the scenarios where spring security can be used are listed below:
+Consider using Spring Security in the following scenarios:

-* Restricting access to resouces by securing URLs & enabling communication over https.
+- **Securing Resources:** Restricting access to resources by securing URLs and enabling communication over HTTPS.

-* Enforcing role based authentication/authorization.
+- **Role-Based Authentication/Authorization:** Enforcing role-based authentication and authorization.

-* Enabling integration with OpenID, LDAP & database as security providers.
+- **Integration:** Integrating with OpenID, LDAP, and databases as security providers.

-* Enabling authentication using public/private key certificates.
+- **Certificate Authentication:** Enabling authentication using public/private key certificates.

-# What's new in Spring Security 6 ?
+## What's New in Spring Security 6:

+With the release of Spring Security 6, several notable changes have been introduced:

-* The Spring Boot 3 and Spring Security 6 baseline is now Java 17.
+- **Java 17 Baseline:** Spring Boot 3 and Spring Security 6 now have a baseline of Java 17.

-* The WebSecurityConfigurerAdapter class has been deprecated and removed in Spring Security 6, so now you must create a bean of type SecurityFilterChain.
+- **WebSecurityConfigurerAdapter Deprecation:** The deprecated WebSecurityConfigurerAdapter class has been removed; now, you must create a bean of type SecurityFilterChain.

-* Instead of using authorizeRequests, which has been deprecated, you should now use authorizeHttpRequests, which is part of the HttpSecurity configuration allowing you to configure fine-grained request matching for access control.
+- **authorizeRequests Deprecated:** The deprecated authorizeRequests has been replaced by authorizeHttpRequests in the HttpSecurity configuration, offering fine-grained request matching for access control.

-* AntMatcher, MvcMatcher, and RegexMatcher have been deprecated and replaced by requestMatchers or securityMatchers for path-based access control, allowing you to match requests based on patterns or other criteria without relying on specific matchers.
+- **Matcher Deprecation:** AntMatcher, MvcMatcher, and RegexMatcher are deprecated and replaced by requestMatchers or securityMatchers for path-based access control, providing more flexibility in matching requests.

-# Summary :
+## Summary:

+Spring Security has evolved from its origins as Acegi Security to becoming a pivotal part of the Spring Framework.
+With its rich feature set and continuous improvements, it remains a go-to choice for securing Java-based applications.
+In Spring Security 6, the framework embraces Java 17 and introduces changes aimed at enhancing configurability and flexibility in access control.